 (Mar 2022) - We launched a GoFundMe page for donations.

 (Jul 2022) - We received $4,000 from Dr. Stephen Hansen (in Idaho), who had many connections in Haiti and frequently provided medical supplies to Haitian areas in need.
-Included in his donation was a trailer load of supplies to accompany our other load.
+Included in his donation was a trailer load of supplies to accompany our load of equipment.
 It was scheduled to be taken to Oklahoma on July 16.

-(Aug 2022) - Dr. Hansen's son drove the 8x12 trailer loaded with clothing, medical equipment, leg braces, water filters and more to Oklahoma.
-I firmly believe the Lord wanted these supplies there and that's why we encountered so much resistance.
+(Aug 2022) - Dr. Hansen's son drove an 8'x12' trailer loaded with clothing, medical equipment, leg braces, water filters and more to Oklahoma.

-Pam, a special friend we met in Germany years ago, lived an hour from Okmulgee, Oklahoma.
-She provided me with contacts from the LDS Church.
-A ward in the Tulsa Stake was looking for a 9/11 anniversary service project and their leader, Bishop Nick, "just happened" to have experience in packing and said he had all the needed supplies and equipment.
-He said they’d take care of everything.
-Their group provided the manpower that packed and loaded the 53’ box truck that went to Florida on September 24.
+Pam Cronk, a special friend we met in Germany years ago, lived an hour from Okmulgee, Oklahoma.
+She provided me with contact information from The Church of Jesus Christ of Latter-day Saints.
+The Sapulpa Ward in the Tulsa Oklahoma Stake was looking for a 9/11 anniversary service project and their leader, Bishop Nick Heinig, "just happened" to have experience in packing.
+He said that he had all the needed supplies and equipment and would take care of everything.
+Their group provided the manpower that packed and loaded a 53’ box truck that went to Florida on September 24.

-I remember thinking how amazed I was at how the Lord had orchestrated the coming together of these different individuals.
+I remember being amazed at how the Lord had orchestrated the coming together of all these different individuals.
 The receiving communities had no access to medical care and were eagerly awaiting this shipment.

-(Aug 2022) - Upon arrival to Florida, we were informed that the shipping lanes in Haiti were closed late summer due to gang violence.
-We were required to put our container shipment in storage; fees were fortunately waived.
+(Aug 2022) - Upon arrival to Florida, we were informed that the shipping lanes in Haiti had been closed in late summer due to gang violence.
+We were required to put everything in storage; fortunately, all fees were waived.

 (Dec 2022) - The shipping lanes in Haiti reopened mid-December and we were able to take everything out of storage and load a shipping container.
-Took two full days!
-We attempted to fundraise an additional $8K for the container to enter the shipping lanes.
+The process took two full days!
+We attempted to fundraise an additional $8,000 for the container to enter the shipping lanes.
 We were told that once there, the shipment would take another 3-4 days to arrive in Haiti, and then be transported to the area where Pastor Bataille and his family lived.

-(Dec 31, 2022) - However, the container shipment unexpectedly left the shipping lanes in Florida at the end of December and arrived in Port-au-Prince on this day.
-We had understood that the container wouldn't ship until the bill was paid in full.
+(Dec 31, 2022) - We were notified that the shipment container had unexpectedly left the shipping lanes in Florida at the end of December and had arrived in Port-au-Prince on this day.
+We had understood that the container wouldn't ship until the bill was paid in full and so we were taken by surprise.
 We were informed that the shipment would sit in Haiti's ports until the bill was paid.
-More efforts were made to fundraise the needed money.
+So, more efforts were made to fundraise the needed money.

 | CLICK to continue reading into 2023